Abstract

 *lisp-warnings-log-level*

 The log level used to log Lisp warnings.
-See also*LOG-LISP-WARNINGS-P*
+See also*LOG-LISP-WARNINGS-P*.
+The default value is:WARNING.

 [Special variable]